From the Archive: Favourite Things Girl #11

 This 'favourite things' wood girl was inspired by the irezumi designs of Japanese tattoo artists - the leaping carp is a dynamic image, symbolising determination as it swims against the current.

 Artist's notes on style, materials and inspiration:

-My 'favourite things' wood girl series, new for 2021, will share the places and things I love, a repeated object or theme, or be inspired by a microseason.
+My 'favourite things' wood girl series shares the places and things I love, a repeated object or theme, or be inspired by a microseason.
 Turned from American Tulipwood, a sustainable and interestingly grained timber, the pieces are turned by a production wood turner in the UK to my designs, then painted by me, a British artist.
 They are approximately twice the size of my regular wood girls, and finished in a semi-matt acrylic protective top coat.